Evanwu1125/ChartInsights/README.md

     The results from GPT-4V according to this set are well preserved as well.
 ## Evaluation scripts on ChartInsights with GPT-4V
-You can find the evaluation code [here](example.ipynb).
+You can find an example of evaluation code [here](example.ipynb).
 Before you start, remember to use your own Openai API KEY.
 ```python
 api_key = 'YOUR API KEY'
 ```